-Over the last decade, this problem has been studied for several families of distributions $\Pi$ that span a range of applications.
-It is constructive to look at the following four special cases of the problem: \begin{itemize} \item {\bf Matrix-completion:} Let $\Pi$ be uniform distribution on canonical basis matrices for $\IR^{d_r\times d_c}$, the set of all matrices that have only a single non-zero entry which is equal to $1$.
-In this case we recover the well-known \emph{matrix completion} problem, that is estimating $\bBstar$ when $n$ noisy observations of (uniformly randomly) selected entries are available \cite{candes2009exact,candes2010matrix,keshavan2009matrix,keshavan2010matrix}.
-A more general version of this problem is when $\Pi$ a non-uniform probability distribution over the basis matrices \cite{srebro2010collaborative,negahban2011estimation,klopp2014noisy}.
+Over the past decade, this problem has been studied for several families of distributions $\SampleDistr$ that span a range of applications.
+It is constructive to look at the following four special cases of the problem: \begin{itemize} \item {\bf Matrix completion:} Let $\SampleDistr$ be the uniform distribution over the set of canonical basis matrices for $\IR^{d_r\times d_c}$, i.e., over the set of all matrices that have only a single non-zero entry that is equal to $1$.
+In this case we recover the well-known \emph{matrix completion} problem, which estimates $\Param$ when $n$ noisy observations of (uniformly randomly) selected entries are available \citep{candes2009exact,candes2010matrix,keshavan2009matrix,keshavan2010matrix}.
+A more general version of this problem is when $\SampleDistr$ is a non-uniform probability distribution over the basis matrices \citep{srebro2010collaborative,negahban2011estimation,klopp2014noisy}.

-\item {\bf Multi-task learning:} When support of $\Pi$ is only matrices that have a single non-zero row, then the problem reduces to the multi-task learning problem.
-Specifically, when we have $n$ observations of $d_r$ different supervised learning tasks, represented by $d_r$ linear regression models with unknown $d_c$-dimensional parameters $B^*_1,\ldots,B^*_{d_r}$ respectively, that form rows of $\bB^*$.
-Equivalently, when the $i_r$-th row of $\bX_i$ is non-zero, we can assume $Y_i$ is a noisy observation for the $i_r$-th task, with feature vector equal to the $i_r$-th row of $\bX_i$.
-In multi-task learning the goal is to learn the parameters (matrix $\bBstar$), leveraging structural properties (similarities) of the tasks \cite{caruana1997multitask}.
+\item {\bf Multi-task learning:} When the support of $\SampleDistr$ includes only matrices that have a single non-zero row, then the problem reduces to the multi-task learning problem.
+Specifically, once can consider a setting with $n$ observations of multiple learning tasks, $d_r$ different supervised learning problems, that are represented by $d_r$ linear regression models with unknown $d_c$-dimensional parameters $B^*_1,\ldots,B^*_{d_r}$ that form rows of $\bB^*$.
+Equivalently, when the $i_r$-th row of $\bX_i$ is non-zero, we can assume that $Y_i$ is a noisy observation of the $i_r$-th task, with a feature vector equal to the $i_r$-th row of $\bX_i$.
+In multi-task learning the goal is to learn the parameters (matrix $\Param$) by leveraging the structural properties (similarities) of the tasks \citep{caruana1997multitask}.

-\item {\bf Compressed sensing via Gaussian ensembles:} If we view the matrix as a high-dimensional vector of size $d_rd_c$, then the estimation problem can be viewed as an example of the compressed sensing problem, given certain structural assumptions on $\bBstar$.
-In this literature it is known that Gaussian ensembles, when each $\bX_i$ is a random matrix with entries filled with i.i.d. samples from $\Normal{0}{1}$, are a suitable family of measurement matrices \cite{candes2011tight}.
+\item {\bf Compressed sensing via Gaussian ensembles:} If we view the matrix as a high-dimensional vector of size $d_rd_c$, then the estimation problem can be viewed as an example of the compressed sensing problem, given certain structural assumptions on $\Param$.
+In this literature it is known that Gaussian ensembles, when each $\bX_i$ is a random matrix with entries filled with i.i.d. samples from $\Normal{0,1}$, are a suitable family of measurement matrices \citep{candes2011tight}.